bentoml/BentoML/docs/source/frameworks/fastai.rst

 .. note::

-   BentoML requires ``fastai>=2.0`` to be installed.
-We will not provide support for fastai older than version 2 as version 2 includes a lot breaking changes comparing to version 1.
+   BentoML requires fastai version 2 or higher to be installed.
+We do not currently support version 1.

 .. seealso::

-   This tutorial is extracted from `Transfer Learning with text <https://docs.fast.ai/tutorial.text.html#The-ULMFiT-approach>`_ from fastai.
+   This tutorial is based heavily on `Transfer Learning with text <https://docs.fast.ai/tutorial.text.html#The-ULMFiT-approach>`_ from fastai.

 Fine tuning the language model
 ------------------------------